The Complete Guide To Equipment Financing For Small Businesses

 Speak To A Loan

-Advantages of Equipment Financing
+Advantages of Equipment Leases

 Banks generally offer the best interest rates and terms to borrowers.
 However, banks will only work with borrowers who have good personal and business credit scores, as well as a moderate length of time in business.
-Alternative lenders may work with business owners who do not qualify with traditional sources of funding.
+Alternative lenders may work with business owners who do not qualify for traditional sources of funding.
 Though the requirements vary lender to lender, most will be lenient in their requirements.

 Features of Equipment financing